 - Relocation and resettlement of refugees: IOM Romania is one of the key actors in the process of resettlement and relocation of refugees, together with the United Nations High Commissioner for Refugees (UNHCR) and the Government of Romania.
 Through the Emergency Transit Center (ETC) in Timisoara, refugees are provided with multiple types of assistance, in a safe environment, throughout their stay in the ETC until their departure to their new home.

-- Fight against trafficking in human beings: Since 1999, IOM Romania is helping Romanian citizens who were victims of trafficking, by facilitating their return and offering specialized assistance.
+- Fight against trafficking in human beings: Since 1999, IOM Romania is helping Romanian citizens who were victims of trafficking, by facilitating their return and offering specialised assistance.
+IOM Romania also works on protection and information campaigns and materials, in partnership with the Government of Romania and civil society, on counter trafficking, safer employment, and avoiding exploitation.

 - Assisted Transport to Canada, Australia and the USA: IOM Romania facilitates the purchase of airline tickets with preferential prices within a humanitarian program for those who will settle in Canada, Australia or the USA and those who travel to these countries for work or studies, on a visa valid more than one year.